influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/event_handlers/post.md

 #### `endpoint`
-Name of a configured httppost endpoint that acts as an identifier for `[[httppost]]` configurations configuration when multiple are present.
+Name of a configured httppost endpoint that acts as an identifier for `[[httppost]]` configurations when multiple are present.
 _Endpoints are identifiers only.
 They are not appended to httppost URLs._

 #### `url`